How to raise a complaint or concern

 @greatwellhomes

-Upon Receipt of contact via social media, we ensure confidentiality and privacy is maintained throughout the process.
+Upon receipt of contact via social media, we ensure confidentiality and privacy is maintained throughout the process.

 By phone